Gloomy Gus (Or Morbid Martin?)

 You don't want this guy at your party.
 In fact, you'd be better off keeping him at least twenty-five miles away from your next shindig—Martin is just that mopey.

 Candide hires Martin, a downtrodden scholar, to accompany him on his journey from Buenos Aires to France precisely because of Martin’s misfortune and pessimism.
-Martin embodies the polar opposite philosophical standpoint of Pangloss and Candide’s.
-Martin believes that the world is inherently evil, that any semblance of good is fleeting and that even what appears happy is undoubtedly not.
+Martin embodies the polar opposite of Pangloss's and Candide’s philosophical views.
+Martin believes that the world is inherently evil, that any semblance of good is fleeting, and that even what appears happy is undoubtedly not:

 So what is Martin’s philosophy, exactly?
 Martin reveals that he is a Manichaeist.
 Basically, Martin believes that God has abandoned the world, which is now consumed by evil and suffering.
-He has great contempt for the Optimist viewpoint that evil is only an illusion, merely shadows in a beautiful picture.
+He has great contempt for the Optimist viewpoint that evil is only an illusion, and merely "shadows on a beautiful picture."

 Martin is also much less absorbed in philosophy than Pangloss and Candide, perhaps because of the hopelessness dictated by his worldview.
-He comments willingly in response to Candide’s probes, but does not pause to philosophize in the midst of crisis.
+He comments willingly in response to Candide’s probes, but doesn't pause to philosophize in the midst of crisis.
 Basically, he’s a reality check to Candide’s philosophical daydreaming.